Homeless or worried about becoming homeless

 I’m worried that I may become homeless or I am homeless?

 The first thing you should do is to contact Newcastle City Council’s Housing Advice Centre.
-Staff at the Housing Advice Centre aim to prevent homelessness by helping you to maintain your existing accommodation, or by finding you alternative accommodation.
+Staff at the Housing Advice Centre can help you to maintain your existing accommodation or help find you alternative accommodation.

 Newcastle City Council has a legal duty to provide advice and assistance free of charge to you if you are homeless or are ‘threatened with homelessness’.
-Threatened with homelessness means that you are going to become homeless within 28 days and there is nothing you can do about it.
-For example, if you have a notice from the court saying that your home is going to be repossessed in four weeks.
+This means that you are going to become homeless within 56 days and there is nothing you can do about it.
+For example, if you have a notice from the court saying that your home is going to be repossessed in 4 weeks.

 Newcastle City Council decide who is vulnerable and needs assistance.
-They usually accept people who are over retirement age as being vulnerable due to their age.
+People over retirement age are usually considered to be vulnerable due to their age.
 For more information please visit www.newcastle.gov.uk.

 Shelter North East provides free and confidential support and advice to people who are homeless or badly housed.
 If necessary, they can also arrange interpreting services and home visits.
 They also have a free national housing advice helpline.